pypa/wheel/docs/development.rst

    and date, like ``**X.Y.Z (20XX-YY-ZZ)**``.
 #.
 Replace the ``__version__`` attribute in ``src/wheel/__init__.py`` with the
    same version number as above (without the date of course).
+#.
+Create a new git tag matching the version exactly
+#.
+Push the new tag to Github

-The github workflow will pick up the new version from ``news.rst`` and create a new tag, which will then trigger the release workflow which will package the project and publish the resulting artifacts to PyPI.
+Pushing a new tag to Github will trigger the publish workflow which package the project and publish the resulting artifacts to PyPI.